vuejs/composition-api-rfc/index.md

 Some users used Angular 1 controllers as examples of how the design could lead to poorly written code.
 The biggest difference between the Composition API and Angular 1 controllers is that it doesn't rely on a shared scope context.
 This makes it significantly easier to split out logic into separate functions, which is the core mechanism of JavaScript code organization.

 Any JavaScript program starts with an entry file (think of it as the `setup()` for a program).
-We organize the program by splitting it into functions and modules based on logical concerns.
-The Composition API enables us to do the same for Vue component code.
-In other words, skills in writing well-organized JavaScript translates directly into skills of writing well-organized Vue code when using the Composition API.
+We organize the program by splitting it into functions and modules based on logical concerns. **The Composition API enables us to do the same for Vue component code.** In other words, skills in writing well-organized JavaScript code translates directly into skills of writing well-organized Vue code when using the Composition API.

 ## Adoption strategy

-TODO
+The Composition API is purely additive and does not affect / deprecate any existing 2.x APIs.
+It has been made available as a 2.x plugin via the [`vue-function-api` library](https://github.com/vuejs/vue-function-api/).
+Note that the library is still reflecting a previous version of this RFC - we are working on updating it to match the latest API specs.
+Once that is done, we would like more users to make use of the plugin in real world scenarios and provide more feedback.

+We intend to ship the API as built-in in 3.0.
+It will be usable alongside existing 2.x options.

+For users who opt to use the Composition API exclusively in an app, it is possible to provide a compile-time flag to drop code only used for 2.x options and reduce the library size.
+However, this is completely optional.

+The API will be positioned as an advanced feature, since the problems it aims to address appear primarily in large scale applications.
+We do not intend to overhaul the documentation to use it as the default.
+Instead, it will have its own dedicated section in the docs.

 ## Appendix